dandjo/SimpleObfuscator/README.md

 # SimpleObfuscator
-A simple class to encrypt and decrypt strings via a given salt (bijective).
+A simple class to encrypt and decrypt strings with a given salt (bijective).

 ## Basic Usage